LunarLogician007/Convener-Assignment-/TECH/ROS/readme.md

 We will use **Cartographer**, a real-time SLAM algorithm developed by Google, to enable the TurtleBot3 to:

 - Construct a 2D map of an unknown environment in real-time.
-- Localize itself within the map while navigating.

-This eliminates the need for a pre-existing map and allows for dynamic exploration.

 #### 2. ROS 2 Navigation Stack
 For path planning and control, we will employ the **ROS 2 Navigation Stack**, which includes: